-- 1 Hypotheses regarding perceived knowledge - 2 This group of hypotheses concern the dependent variable perceived knowledge.
-For a sample of the - analysis pipeline, please refer to the R script the simulates the analyses for computing a power analysis - 4 (Script_PA).
+Hypotheses regarding perceived knowledge

+This group of hypotheses concern the dependent variable perceived knowledge.
+For a sample of the analysis pipeline, please refer to the R script the simulates the analyses for computing a power analysis (Script PA).

-- 5 The first experimental hypothesis predicts the effect of exposure on perceived knowledge: - H1: Perceived knowledge of topics in the news feed will increase more than perceived knowledge of topics not in the news feed.
+The first experimental hypothesis predicts the effect of exposure on perceived knowledge:

+H1: Perceived knowledge of topics in the news feed will increase more than perceived knowledge of topics not in the news feed.

 Figure 3.
 The solid line follows the expected trend of the variable perceived knowledge for exposed topics, whereas the dashed line represents the expected trend of non-exposed topics.
 The black dots indicate the average of perceived knowledge for exposed topics.
-We predict no change in non-exposed topics between T_1 and T_2 .
+We predict no change in non-exposed topics between $T_1$ and $T_2$ .

-To test for H_1 , we will compute a difference in differences contrast between perceived knowledge ratings of topics inside/outside the news feed, at T_1 and at T_2 :
+To test for H1, we will compute a difference in differences contrast between perceived knowledge ratings of topics inside/outside the news feed, at T1 and at T2:

-$\beta{feed \times T2} - \beta{feed \times T1} > \beta{no feed \times T2} - \beta{no feed \times T1}$
+$$\beta{feed \times T2} - \beta{feed \times T1} > \beta{no feed \times T2} - \beta{no feed \times T1}$$

-We will then perform six post-hoc equivalence tests, one for each topic, to confirm that the perceived knowledge of participants at T_1 did not differ between the three experimental groups (e.g., one group displaying higher perceived knowledge about one topic than the other variables two groups).
+We will then perform six post-hoc equivalence tests, one for each topic, to confirm that the perceived knowledge of participants at $T_1$ did not differ between the three experimental groups (e.g., one group displaying higher perceived knowledge about one topic than the other two groups).
 This will ensure that any effects of exposure did not load on pre-existing differences among groups.
+In particular, we will check whether the average perceived knowledge of a topic will fall in the same $\pm$ 10 points range in each experimental group.

-$\underline{H{1bis}}$: Perceived knowledge at $\underline{T_0}$ will not differ significantly between exposed and non-exposed topics.
+$H{\text{1bis}}.$ Perceived knowledge at $T_0$ will not differ significantly between exposed and non-exposed topics.